Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 This page is intended to provide the most important parts of starting to work on the ZIH High Performance Computing (HPC) system.
+Especially to new users, this page is a map of the compendium as it provides an overview about the most relevant topics and it will direct to the corredponding detailed articles within the compendium.

 When you are new to HPC, start with the introductory article about HPC at [https://hpc-wiki.info/hpc/Getting_Started](https://hpc-wiki.info/hpc/Getting_Started).

 # Before You Start

 The ZIH HPC system is a linux system (same as most HPC systems), some basic linux knowledge is therefore needed at certain points.
-Users who are [new to linux can find here](../link/to/page_with_most_important_commands) a collection of the most important linux commands needed on the ZIH HPC system.
+Users who are [new to linux can find here](https://hpc-wiki.info/hpc/Shell) a collection of the most important linux commands needed on the ZIH HPC system.

-To work on the ZIH HPC system and to follow the iinstructions on this page as well as other Compendium pages, it is important to be familiar with the [basic terminology](https://hpc-wiki.info/hpc/HPC-Dictionary) such as
+To work on the ZIH HPC system and to follow the instructions on this page as well as other Compendium pages, it is important to be familiar with the [basic terminology](https://hpc-wiki.info/hpc/HPC-Dictionary) such as
 [ssh](https://hpc-wiki.info/hpc/SSH), [cluster](https://hpc-wiki.info/hpc/HPC-Dictionary#Cluster), [login node](https://hpc-wiki.info/hpc/HPC-Dictionary#Login_Node), [compute node](https://hpc-wiki.info/hpc/HPC-Dictionary#Backend_Node), [local and shared file system](https://hpc-wiki.info/hpc/HPC-Dictionary#File_System), [command line (cli) or shell](https://hpc-wiki.info/hpc/Shell).

-Thrughout this example we use `marie@login` as an indication of working on the ZIH HPC command line and `marie@local` as working on your own local machine's command line.
+Throughout this example we use `marie@login` as an indication of working on the ZIH HPC command line and `marie@local` as working on your own local machine's command line.

 # Application for login and resources